quamnana/launch-forge/README.md

 The Sanity configuration and schemas are located in the sanity directory.
 You can customize the schemas to match your content structure.

+## Rendering Features Used

+1. **Server-Side Rendering (SSR):** SSR allows you to render pages on the server at request time.
+This is useful for pages that require dynamic data fetching and need to be SEO-friendly.

+2. **Static Site Generation (SSG):** SSG allows you to generate static HTML pages at build time.
+This is useful for pages that can be pre-rendered and do not require frequent updates.

+3. **Incremental Static Regeneration (ISR):** ISR allows you to update static pages after they have been built.
+This is useful for pages that need to be updated periodically without rebuilding the entire site.

+4. **Client-Side Rendering (CSR):** CSR allows you to fetch and render data on the client side after the initial page load.
+This is useful for pages that require user interaction or real-time updates.

 ## Contributing

 Contributions are welcome!
 Please follow these steps to contribute: